Ecuador Risk Report

 Along the entire northern-border with Colombia there is a 20km exclusion zone that is under military control.
 It is very dangerous to travel to this area except the official border crossing town of Tulcan in Carchi province.
 The northern-border is very high risk; guerrilla groups, drug traffickers and criminal gangs are active and there is a risk of kidnapping and crime.
 Foreigners, including oil workers, are potential targets.

 There have been previous incidents involving rouge taxi services.
-If possible, use a secure taxi from a the smartphone application ‘Easy Taxi’, radio taxi or registered yellow taxi which should show the "municipality registration number sticker displayed on the windscreen and doors; the orange license plates or the new white plates with an orange strip on the top and video cameras inside”.
+If possible, use a secure taxi from the smartphone application ‘Easy Taxi’, radio taxi or registered yellow taxi which should show the "municipality registration number sticker displayed on the windscreen and doors; the orange license plates or the new white plates with an orange strip on the top and video cameras inside”.
 When using a yellow registered taxi, make sure that the "transporte seguro" logo is displayed on the vehicle.

 Road travel in rural Ecuador is very problematic.
 The general condition of the roads is very poor and journeys of only a few miles can and do take many hours in some locations.
 Ecuador has a very high death rate on the roads due to poor driving standards and badly maintained vehicles and roads.
 Great care should be taken when driving in the country and especially in rural areas and at night.